 Select Page

-live lessons aunt polly
+life lessons from aunt polly

 I’d grown up seeing my dad work hard.
 He was a man’s man, a successful manager, and no stranger to long hours.
 As a small child, I remember balmy summer evenings when my mom, little sis and I would sit in chairs on the front lawn, watching the stars and waiting for Dad’s car to pull into the driveway.